 A variable credit lecture/discussion and/or lab course.
 Content varies with topics identified by title in the course schedule.
 The course may be repeated if the topics differ; however, no more than six credits may count as elective credit toward any degree.
-Check with the appropriate department head to see if credit for this course will count toward the major or minor.
+Check with the appropriate department

-Credit hours: 1-3 Lecture contact hours: Lab contact hours: Typically offered: Upon
+Credit hours Lecture contact hours Lab contact hours Typically offered 1-3 Upon demand